This post may contain affiliate links, please see the privacy policy for details.

 For more detailed instructions with weights and measurements, jump to the printable recipe card.

-- Prepare the chicken: Pound the chicken until it’s 1/2-inch thick and season.
+Flatten the chicken: Pound chicken to an even thickness and season.

 How to Store Leftover Scallopini